Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 c.
 Falchions

 The blade designs of falchions differed widely across the continent and through the ages.
 They almost always had a single edge with a little curve on the blade near the point on the end.
-Most were also attached to a quilloned crossguard for the grip the same as the contemporary longswords.
+Most were also attached to a quilloned crossguard for the same grip as the contemporary longswords.

-• Cusped falchions: Most art depictions indicate a design much like that of the Grosse Messer.
+- Cusped falchions: Most art depictions indicate a design much like that of the Grosse Messer.
 This blade style may have been inspired by the Turko-Mongol swords that had arrived at the borders of Europe by the thirteenth century.
 This type of sword was kept in use into the 16th.
 Century

 Many weapons partially similar to the falchion were found in Western Europe, such as the Messer, the backsword and the hanger.